stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 3 API Security - Securing APIs with API Keys/README.md

 * You should see a successful 2xx response for your API Call (it may take a few seconds for the trace results to appear)

-* If you are not able to successfully test an API Proxy in the Trace Tool, revisit the lab "API Design : Create a Reverse Proxy with OpenAPI Specification"
+* If you are not able to successfully test an API Proxy in the Trace Tool, revisit the lab "API Design : Create a Reverse Proxy from OpenAPI Spec"

 ## Add a Verify API Key Policy